jon49/blog/content/post/linq_an_introduction.md

 What's so great about this?
 Well, it does slow the program down, but it speeds up the the programming process, puts the information in a form that is more descriptive (although that is no excuse not to thoroughly comment your code), and makes programming easier.

-So, for the updating program for the time card I am working on, I put the updating version control document in an XML document.
-The structure of the document is at the bottom of this post.
+So, for the updating program for the time card I am working on, I put the updating version control document in an XML document. Â The structure of the document is at the bottom of this post.
 To query this document using LINQ I have the following code:

 ``` vbscript
 'Get version number string from specified item ID.